MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Get-Date.md

 ### -UFormat

 Displays the date and time in UNIX format.
 For a list of the format specifiers, see the Notes section.

-Displays the date and time in UNIX format.
-For a list of the format specifiers, see the Notes section.